MalmoUniversity-DA366A/calvin-arduino-library/README.md

 In order to use this library the library folder must be placed inside your Arduino libraries.

-1. Clone the repo och download as zip-archive.
+1. Clone the repo and download as zip-archive.

 2. Navigate to `.../arduino-1.x/libraries/` and add the entire _*CalvinMini*_ folder there. _(If the libraries folder does not exist, simply create the folder first)._